 Women face an entirely unique and distinct set of circumstances that can render them more vulnerable to substance use disorder, including but not limited to:

-- Lower tolerance and decreased ability to metabolize large amounts of drugs and alcohol.
+- Lower tolerance and decreased ability to metabolize large amounts of drugs and alcohol

 - Increased vulnerability to external factors, like domestic violence, trauma, sexual assault, etc.

-- Depression and anxiety over acute or persistent incidents of discrimination, harassment, stigma and expectations associated with entrenched gender roles.
+- Depression and anxiety over acute or persistent incidents of discrimination, harassment, stigma, and expectations associated with entrenched gender roles

 Women have historically been expected to take a more active role in child-rearing than men, and the COVID-19 pandemic has made this disparity glaringly obvious.
 The economic and health impact of the COVID-19 pandemic has hit women particularly hard.
-One of the most difficult parts of the pandemic has been the continued balancing of roles as the traditional caregiver to children and the working parent.
-A recent comprehensive study on COVID-19 workplace trends and behavior indicates that:
+One of the most challenging parts of the pandemic has been the continued balancing of roles as the traditional caregiver to children and the working parent.
+A comprehensive study on COVID-19 workplace trends and behavior indicates that: